 3. Mathematical Model of the Problem

 In this section, we formulate a mathematical model of the decision problem.
-As described, we need to decide for raw material selection, delivery quantities, and compositions on the four consecutive weeks covered.
+As described, we need to decide on raw material selection, delivery quantities, and compositions on the four consecutive weeks covered.
 In the following, we derive a mixed integer linear programming that represents the decision problem.
 We first present the sets, the parameters, and the decision variables used in the mathematical model.
 We then present the constraints which represent the production rules and capacity, followed by the discussion concerning the objective function of the optimization model.
 The integer linear programming is written after that.

 3.1 Sets and Parameters